Hyperbolic fringe signal for twin impurity quasiparticle interference

 {\it Chiral SC.---} While some aspects of the HF signal for the $s$-wave minimal model above carry over to chiral pairing symmetries, the twin QPI pattern of a chiral SC already exhibits an HF signal for non-magnetic impurities.
 Picking $\Delta_{\mathbf{k}}^{p}=\Delta (\sin k_x + i \sin k_y)$ for illustration, we find ${G}_{{0}}$ according to Eq.~(\ref{G_0}) along with

 where $ \theta $ is the polar angle of $ \mathbf{r} $.
 This gives a loop contribution to the LDOS according to

-where $ \theta_1 $ and $ \theta_2 $ denote the polar angle of $ \mathbf{r} - \mathbf{r}_1 $ and $ \mathbf{r} - \mathbf{r}_2 $ respectively.
+where $ \theta_1 $ and $ \theta_2 $ denote the polar angle of $ \mathbf{r} - \mathbf{r}_1 $ and $ \mathbf{r} - \mathbf{r}_2 $, respectively, and $+$/$-$ corresponds to NM/M impurities.
 According to trigonometric transformations, we immediately recognize that Eq. (\ref{simulation_p}) is also the summation of the oscillations of $ r_1 + r_2 $ and of $ r_1 - r_2 $, albeit the amplitude is further modulated by terms related to the polar angles $ \theta_1 $ and $ \theta_2 $.
 That is why we also see HF on top of elliptical fringes in Fig.~\ref{loop_p} (b).
-We employ Eq.~(\ref{simulation_p}) in Fig.~\ref{loop_p} (d) to compare our analytical approximation against the numerical calculation in Fig.~\ref{loop_p} (b), which shows good agreement. {In contrast to the uniform $s$-wave pairing, here the two scattering processes $\mathbf{r}\rightarrow\mathbf{r}_{1}\rightarrow\mathbf{r}_{2}\rightarrow\mathbf{r}$ and $\mathbf{r}\rightarrow\mathbf{r}_{2}\rightarrow\mathbf{r}_{1}\rightarrow\mathbf{r}$ , which are time-reversed to each other, can also interfere to generate the HF, as the superconducting gaps acquire different winding phases on the two paths.
+We employ Eq.~(\ref{simulation_p}) in Fig.~\ref{loop_p} (d) to compare our analytical approximation against the numerical calculation in Fig.~\ref{loop_p} (b), which shows good agreement. {In contrast to the uniform $s$-wave pairing, here the two scattering processes $\mathbf{r}\rightarrow\mathbf{r}_{1}\rightarrow\mathbf{r}_{2}\rightarrow\mathbf{r}$ and $\mathbf{r}\rightarrow\mathbf{r}_{2}\rightarrow\mathbf{r}_{1}\rightarrow\mathbf{r}$, which are time-reversed to each other, can also interfere to generate the HF, as the superconducting gaps acquire different winding phases on the two paths.